Quasar Radiative Feedback May Suppress Galaxy Growth on Intergalactic Scales at $z = 6.3$: Observations and Analysis

 \subsection{JWST Imaging and Spectroscopy}

-We use deep JWST/NIRCam imaging and grism spectroscopy of the $z = 6.3$ quasar J0100$+$2802 from the SAPPHIRES program (PID 6434; PI: E.~Egami) and the EIGER survey (PID 1243; PI: S.~J.~Lilly).
-J0100$+$2802 is among the most UV-luminous quasars known at $z>6$ ($M_{1450} = -29.26$; \citealp{wu_ultraluminous_2015}), making it an ideal target for investigating radiative feedback on intergalactic scales.
+We use deep JWST/NIRCam imaging and grism spectroscopy of the $z = 6.3$ quasar J0100$+$2802 from the SAPPHIRES program (PID 6434; PI: E.~Egami) and the EIGER survey (PID 1243; PI: S.~J.~Lilly). \footnote{All the JWST data used in this paper can be found in MAST: \dataset[https://doi.org/10.17909/qef7-vp09]{https://doi.org/10.17909/qef7-vp09}.} J0100$+$2802 is among the most UV-luminous quasars known at $z>6$ ($M_{1450} = -29.26$; \citealp{wu_ultraluminous_2015}), making it an ideal target for investigating radiative feedback on intergalactic scales.
 The SAPPHIRES observations were obtained in parallel to a NIRSpec \citep{jakobsen_near-infrared_2022} multi-object spectroscopy (MOS; \citealp{ferruit_near-infrared_2022}) observation from program 4713 (PI: A.-C.~Eilers) and consist of two overlapping NIRCam WFSS tiles.
 Each tile includes three dithered integrations with the GRISMR grism and F356W filter (paired with F200W for direct imaging), totaling 13,335\,s per tile.
 These were followed by three dithered exposures in direct imaging mode using F115W and F356W (CLEAR), also totaling 13,335\,s per tile.
 The combined on-source exposure time is 7.4\,hours per filter and mode, including F356W/GRISMR, F356W imaging, F200W, and F115W.
 EIGER observations centered on the quasar (see \citealt{kashino_eiger_2022}) were independently reprocessed and included in our analysis to increase the effective survey area and enable direct comparisons between quasar environments.
 In EIGER, the nominal exposure time in a single tile (visit) is 4380 seconds per filter for the short-wavelength (SW) imaging and 8760 seconds for the WFSS.

 We reduced all imaging data using a custom pipeline based on the JWST Calibration Pipeline (v1.11.3), with additional corrections for instrumental artifacts including $1/f$ noise and snowballs.
 WFSS reductions were performed using the open-source pipeline from \citet{sun_first_2023},\footnote{\url{https://github.com/fengwusun/nircam_grism}} with updated F356W trace and wavelength calibrations (see \citealp{sun_slitless_2025}).
 For each exposure we generated 2D dispersed spectra for all cataloged sources, accounting for geometric distortion and spectral tilt, interpolated them onto a common wavelength-spatial grid, and stacked.
 One-dimensional spectra were extracted with a fixed 5-pixel (0\farcs3) boxcar.
 Background and continuum were removed locally using median-filter windows.
 Emission-line candidates were identified by visual inspection and confirmed by the [O\,\textsc{iii}]$\lambda\lambda4960,5008$ doublet: the $\lambda5008$ line must be detected at $\geq 5\sigma$ with a corresponding $\lambda4960$ detection at $\geq 2\sigma$ at the expected separation.
 Redshifts were measured from [O\,\textsc{iii}]$\lambda5008$.